 In February 2021, the Company entered into a lease agreement with Crossing Holdings, LLC to rent approximately 12,370 square feet of laboratory and office space (the "Lease").
-Dr. Pratik Shah and entities that he controls are the sole members of Crossing Holdings, LLC.
-The Lease commenced in September 2021 with a term of 72 months and an option to extend the lease term for a period of three years; however, it is not reasonably certain the Company will exercise the option to renew when the lease term ends in 2027, and thus, the incremental term was excluded from the calculation of the right-of-use asset or lease liability.
+The Company's Executive Chairperson, co-founder and member of its board of directors, is the sole member and Manager of Crossing Holdings, LLC.
+The lease commenced in September 2021 with a term of 72 months and an option to extend the lease term for a period of three years; however, it is not reasonably certain the Company will exercise the option to renew when the lease term ends in 2027, and thus, the incremental term was excluded from the calculation of the right-of-use asset or lease liability.
 Lease payments are subject to annual increases of 3% and the Company is responsible for its share of operating expenses and taxes, which are expensed as incurred.
 In March 2022, the Company entered into an amendment (the "Lease Amendment") to its Lease with Crossing Holdings, LLC to rent approximately 4,900 square feet of additional office space in the same building.
 The Lease Amendment commenced in June 2022 and the term of the additional premises under the Lease Amendment coincides with the term of the Lease and ends in 2027.
-As of June 30, 2024, the weighted-average remaining lease term for the Company's leases was 3.2 years and the weighted-average discount rate used to determine the right-of-use asset and corresponding operating lease liability was 7.37%.
+As of June 30, 2023, the weighted-average remaining lease term for the Company's leases was 4.2 years and the weighted-average discount rate used to determine the right-of-use asset and corresponding operating lease liability was 7.37%.